Simo190/Python-/README.md

 # Python-

 This one want to be a personal collection of my work on Phyton!

-\nPersonal collection of work that i will do for learn this language
+Personal collection of work that i will do for learn this language